MarkM-dev/Previews-client/readme.md

 * **Seek Playback Using Arrow Keys**
-    - Seeks 5 seconds back or forward when using the keyboard left/right arrow keys.
+    - Seeks 5 seconds back or forward using the keyboard left/right arrow keys.
-    - Note: this feature moves the playback point in the player buffer, which is constantly cleared by Twitch.
+    - Note: this feature moves the playback point in the buffer, which is constantly cleared by Twitch, so seeking might sometimes be interrupted.
     - Note: max buffer size is one or two minutes.
       <br/><br/>